shivshankar-sinha/shivshankar-sinha.github.io/_pages/about.md

   - /about.html
 ---

-I am a 4th year PhD student in the department of Electrical Engineering at Indian Institude of Technology Gandhinagar.
+I am a 4th year PhD student in the Department of Electrical Engineering at Indian Institute of Technology Gandhinagar.

 🔬 **My research interests:** Lithium-ion batteries; Energy storage devices; Electric vehicle technologies.

-📚 I am currently working towards my 'PhD Thesis' in the field of **'Performance Optimization of Lithium-ion Batteries (LIBs)'**, where I am focusing on life extension of LIBs.
+📚 I am currently working towards my 'PhD Thesis' in the field of **'Performance Optimization of Lithium-ion Batteries (LIBs),'** where I am focusing on life extension of LIBs.

 🎯 I am keen to dive deeper and am driven to contribute to the advancement of next-generation energy storage technologies while gaining extensive hands-on research experience in this field.